zeruhur/loner/en/loner_v3.md

 ✅ **Use context to shape interpretation.** A *No, and...* in a combat scene will feel different than in a conversation.
 ✅ **Experiment with different methods.** Try using the Oracle as **intensity, momentum, or a twist generator** to keep your story fresh and dynamic.

-By shifting the focus from **mechanics to storytelling**, *Loner* ensures that every Oracle roll creates **interesting, evolving gameplay**—not just pass/fail results.

 ## Sibylline Responses

 Sometimes, the Oracle's answer **won’t make immediate sense** in the context of your scene.
 Instead of getting stuck, follow these steps to keep the story moving.

 ### How to Handle a Confusing Answer

 1. **Don't Overquestion It** – Avoid asking too many follow-ups to force a "logical" result.
-Three Yes/No questions should be enough—if you're still unsure, move on.
+Three Yes/No questions should be enough — if you're still unsure, move on.
 2. **Reframe the Answer** – Think about the broader situation.
 Could this result **introduce a hidden complication** or **suggest a deeper truth**?
 3. **Use an Open-Ended Question** – If you’re still lost, roll on an **inspiration table** or ask something like:
    - *"What unexpected factor is at play?"*
    - *"What does this reveal that I didn’t consider?"*
 4. **Default to "Yes, but..."** – If nothing else fits, treat the response as *Yes, but…* and introduce a **minor complication** that makes the answer work.

-### Example: Dealing with a Strange Answer
+### 📌 Example: Dealing with a Strange Answer

 > **Question:** *"Is the informant still at the bar?"*
 > 🎲 **Oracle Answer: No, and...**